la3lma/focusstack/README.md

 # How I got there.

 Tried octave, too hard.
-Tried julia, wouldn't load my images.
+Looked at Python, what a mess :-) Tried julia, wouldn't load my images.
 Waited two years, downloaded https://juliacomputing.com/ juliapro 0.6, and that just worked right out of the box.
 Googled "blurriness estimation" (+ variations and permutations), found [1], implemented it.
 Fiddled around to get some pictures through the pipeline to verify that it actually does something reasonable, and now it does.

 # Where it is today